naghamo/COOK-E-Multi-Agent/examples/example5.md

 ## Input Prompt
-(positive food request but there is no feasible solution with the given budget but there is a possible solution with close budget)
+(positive food request but there is no possible solution with the given budget but there is a possible solution with close budget)

 ![prompt5](media/prompt5.png)